 The Highland City Trailhead is located midway along the trail and has restroom facilities.
 The rest stop is one of three current trailheads where parking is available along the former CSX railroad line.
-The others, without restrooms, are located in Bartow adjacent to Office Depot, and at the PCC/USF campus behind the Polk County Sheriff’s Office Substation.
+The others, without restrooms, are located in Bartow adjacent to Tractor Supply, and at the PCC/USF campus behind the Polk County Sheriff’s Office Substation.
 In total there are five picnic shelters, six rest shelters, and three trestle bridges (Banana Creek, South, and Bear Creek) that many are using as turn-around landmarks to shorten exercise routes to one or two-mile walks.

 Although the Fort Fraser Trail is open along its entire length, it remains a work in progress.
 Planting of trees and laying of sod in places along the trail is ongoing.
 Signs are in place with historical, geographical, cultural, and natural information about the region.
 Smaller round signs have proverbs, quotes and humor from various sources.
 Road crossing signs look like railroad crossing signs.
 Mile markers tell how far it is from the trail hub in Highland City.
 The trail does continue for a short distance south of SR 60 in Bartow, after a detour to cross the six lanes of SR 60 at a traffic light at Van Fleet Drive.